iamtomnewton/iamtomnewton.github.io/_posts/2017-11-20-surge-dot-net.markdown

     });
 {% endhighlight %}

 Index is quite simple to set up, just add the folder and file types you want it to index and pass a destination.
-This works okay but the paths are all set to {% highlight bash %}local/DIR {% endhighlight %} which won't work on Surge so we need to add a **relativePath** option to clean this up.
+This works okay but the paths are all set to **local/DIR** which won't work on Surge so we need to add a **relativePath** option to clean this up.
 There are a lot of available options for this package including changing titles, index HMTL structure and styling all of which we added seporately.

 {% highlight javascript %}
 var index = require('gulp-index');